 The Psychology major is designed to ensure a comprehensive understanding of the content of the discipline and the skills required to work within it.
-Psychology majors are required to elect nine full courses, including PSYC 100, and 122.
-Psychology majors must complete both of these courses by the end of the sophomore year and must earn a grade of B- or better in both courses to continue with the major.
+Psychology majors are required to elect nine full courses, including Psychology 100 (Introduction), Psychology 122 (Statistics), and either Psychology 200 (Research Methods) or a lab class in psychology (as described below).
+None of these nine courses may be taken Pass/Fail.
+Psychology majors must complete both Psychology 100 and Psychology 122 (or place out of these classes, as described below) by the end of the sophomore year, and must complete Psychology 200 or a lab class in psychology by the end of junior year.

 - Area 1: Behavioral Neuroscience (PSYC 212), Introduction to Neuroscience (PSYC 226)